- Rate Movie[Total: 5 Average: 1.2]

 Box Office Info:

 Paranoia was originally in development at Paramount back in 2003, which purchased the novel rights for a high six figure amount, but the project never materialized.
 Paranoia began to move forward again in 2012, when IM Global took control over the property and handled pre-sales, which kicked off at the 2012 Cannes Film Festival.
-In addition to strong pre-sales to distributors, the $35 million in financing came from Reliance, IM Global, Beijing based E Stars Entertainment — and not even three months after they entered the film world of financing, Demarest Films made the mistake of joining the co-financing partnerships of Paranoia.
+The budget for Paranoia was $35 million and in addition to strong pre-sales to distributors, the financing came from Reliance, IM Global, Beijing based E Stars Entertainment — and not even three months after they entered the film world of financing, Demarest Films made the mistake of joining the co-financing partnerships of Paranoia.